 |Minimum Salary||Salary Transfer||Islamic Finance||Maximum Term||Flat Rate||Reducing Rate|

-- 3.75% variable rate (based on the Central bank's 3 month EIBOR plus a bank margin).
+- The variable interest rate is based on the Central bank's 3 month EIBOR plus a bank margin.

 - It is not a requirement to transfer your salary to apply

 Amount: The total amount of money borrowed, also referred to as the principal amount.